HaHatake/Web-scraping/README.md

 # Tips
 When you don't have "curl"command , you tipe this script
-sudo apt update
+apt update
-sudo apt -y install curl
+apt -y install curl

 Wehn you use Python 2. , you edit code.